 What Are Asbestos Trust Funds?

-When researchers linked mesothelioma to asbestos exposure in 1970, victims began filing claims against companies that mined and produced asbestos.
+When researchers linked mesothelioma to asbestos exposure in 1970, victims began filing claims against companies that mined and produced it.
 Over time, several companies became overwhelmed with lawsuits.
 As a result, they filed for Chapter 11 bankruptcy, a form of corporate reorganization that requires companies and their owners to continue doing business while paying off their debt.
 Filing for Chapter 11 bankruptcy protects companies from individual lawsuits filed against them.

 Johns-Manville Corporation was the first company to establish an asbestos trust fund.
 Plans to reorganize began in 1983.
 However, the process of filing for bankruptcy is lengthy and can take several years.
 The company filed for Chapter 11 bankruptcy three years later, in 1986.
 By 1988, Johns-Manville established the Manville Personal Injury and Property Damage Settlement Trusts.
 The trust is currently worth around $2.5 billion.

 Trustees (usually board members) have the power to manage the trusts and determine the amount of compensation each victim will receive.

-How to File a Claim Through a Trust Fund
+How to File a Claim With a Trust Fund

 Some trusts require claimants to show documented medical records to file a claim.
 The evidence determines how much compensation the victim will receive.
-Evidence required to file an asbestos trust claim:
+Evidence required to file an asbestos trust claim includes:

 - Asbestos Involvement – Documentation must describe the extent to which asbestos contributed to the claimant’s injury.